EleniNtz13/Newton-s-method/README.md

 It determines how far and in which direction to move at each iteration.

+### 🖥️ What the Program Displays to the User

+During execution, the program provides detailed and structured output that allows the user to follow each stage of Newton’s Method.
+Specifically:

+1️⃣ Introductory Messages & User Input:

+A welcome message explaining that the algorithm implements Newton’s Method.

+Prompts the user to enter:

+  - The function 𝑓(𝑥,𝑦)

+  - Initial values 𝑥0 and 𝑦0
+	​

 ### 📐🔍 Visual Comparison between Newton's Method and Gradient Descent